 - Roam to help/accompany your jungler, especially if you don’t know where the enemy jungler is.
 If you’re not roaming at least a little, you’re a shitty support.

 - Set up vision inside the enemy jungle before moving to take objectives.
-Use Frost Queen’s Claim as mobile wards, or check brushes with abilities.
+Check brushes with abilities or sweeper.
 Don’t facecheck.

 - Don’t overuse mana early

 - Be aware of giving cannons and melee minions over to relic shield supports

 - No-one will peel for you.
 Consider playing an ADC with self-peel or mobility.
 Save your self-peel for when you need it eg cait traps, jinx chompers, draven standaside, ezreal.

 - Be aware of enemy ability distances and ranges.
 This is more important for you as you are squishy and useless most of the game.